andy-byers/CalicoDB/doc/design.md

 As shown above, there are several routines that call `redistribute_cells()`.
 `redistribute_cells()` expects 2 sibling nodes, 1 of which must be empty and the other nonempty, and their parent.
-It works by attempting to transfer roughly half of the cell content from the nonempty node to the empty node, manipulating pivot cells as necessary in the parent.
+It works by attempting to transfer roughly half of the cell content from the nonempty node to the empty node.
 If there are not enough cells in the nonempty node, then the two nodes are merged.

-Note that the parent may overflow if the new pivot is posted.
+When a node is split in `redistribute_cells()`, a pivot is posted to the parent to separate the left and right siblings.
+Similarly, when a merge occurs in `fix_nonroot()/redistribute_cells()`, the pivot that had previously separated the two nodes is transferred down into the merged child.
+If the parent node is overflowing after `redistribute_cells()`, an additional call to a `split_*()` is needed.
+Likewise, if the parent is underflowing, a `fix_*()` must be called.

+If the node that needs rebalancing is the root node, one of the `*_root()` subroutines is called.
+`split_root()` is called when the root node overflows.
+It works by transferring its contents to a new node, and setting this node as a child of the (now empty) root.
+This increases the height of the tree by 1.
+`split_root()` must always be followed by a call to `split_nonroot()`, during which the child is split and a pivot posted to the root.
+`fix_root()` is called when the root becomes empty.
+An empty root node will always have a single child, unless the whole tree is empty.
+The contents of the child node are copied into the empty root, and the child node is pushed to the freelist.
+This decreases the height of the tree by 1.
+When `fix_root()` is called on the [schema tree](#schema)

 Suffix truncation is performed when an external node is split.
-The pivot that is posted only needs to be long enough to direct traversals to the correct external node.
+The pivot that is posted only needs to be long enough to direct traversals toward the correct external node.
 For example, if the largest key in the left node is "AABCDD" and the smallest key in the right node is "AABDAA", the pivot can be chosen as "AABD".

 #### Overflow chains